-- 31. Countries eligible to be beneficiaries and subjects of the research are DFAT's priority ODA eligible countries in Southeast Asia and the Pacific.
+- 31. Countries eligible to be beneficiaries and subjects of the research are low- and middle-income countries in Southeast Asia and the Pacific.
 A list of these countries can be found at Annex 1. - 32.
 In making final decisions about the awarding of grants, DFAT will reserve the right to ensure an appropriate balance of research investments across the Southeast Asia and Pacific region.